 ‘Sex and horror in one gigantic thrill show!’

-Revolt of the Zombies is a 1936 American horror feature film directed and produced by the Halperin Brothers which stars Dean Jagger and Dorothy Stone.
+Revolt of the Zombies is a 1936 American horror film directed and produced by the Halperin Brothers which stars Dean Jagger and Dorothy Stone.

 Although it was conceived as a loose sequel to Victor Halperin’s moderately successful 1932 film White Zombie, when compared with Halperin’s previous work, this movie is generally regarded as a disappointment.